Algebraic Presentations of Type Dependency: The category of B-systems

-\begin{eg} B-frames are the same as Garner's ``type-and-term structures''~\cite[Def.~8]{GARNER20151885}.
-Garner~\cite[Prop.~13]{GARNER20151885} constructs an equivalence between the category of type-and-term structures and the category of $\emptyset$-GATs, that is, of Generalized Algebraic Theories~\cite{DBLP:journals/apal/Cartmell86} without weakening, projection, and substitution rules, and interpretations between them. \end{eg}
+\begin{exa} B-frames are the same as Garner's ``type-and-term structures''~\cite[Def.~8]{GARNER20151885}.
+Garner~\cite[Prop.~13]{GARNER20151885} constructs an equivalence between the category of type-and-term structures and the category of $\emptyset$-GATs, that is, of Generalized Algebraic Theories~\cite{DBLP:journals/apal/Cartmell86} without weakening, projection, and substitution rules, and interpretations between them. \end{exa}

 We now define more structure on B-frames which represents operations on syntax.